AlexDelei/alx-backend-python/0x01-python_async_function/README.md

 ```

  An older way of marking a function as a coroutine is to decorate a normal def function with ```@asyncio.coroutine```.
 The result is a **generator-based coroutine**.
 This construction has been outdated.
-These two coroutines are essentially equivalent (both are awaitable), but the first is generator-based, while the second is a native coroutine:
+These two coroutines are essentially equivalent (both are awaitable), but the first is **generator-based**, while the second is a **native coroutine**:

 ```
 import asyncio